-(1) Xenophobia - expressed as an antipathy to children, to immigrants Or to certain races.
-The blame for population problems is placed on them alone.

-(2) Misanthropy - expressed in the common saving "People= pollution", "Children are the worst form of pollution".
-These are unscientific statements It would be more accurate to state"People are associated with pollution", or "Affluence is associated with pollution".
+- (1) Xenophobia expressed as an antipathy to children, to immigrants Or to certain races.
+The blame for population problems is placed on them alone. - (2) Misanthropy expressed in the common saving "People= pollution", "Children are the worst form of pollution".
+These are unscientific curate to state"People are associated with pollution", or "Affluence is associated with pollution".
 When a new life is born into the world they cry "Another mouth to feed", instead of "More hands to work with".
 It is true that each person is a dependent for the first 15 years and the last 5 of his life, but in the intervening 50 years he is a productive asset.